cosmos/gravity-bridge/spec/design_a.md

 #### burn(bytes to, uint64 value, bytes token, bytes chain)

-Burns credit for atoms/photons and loggs an event
+Burns credit for atoms/photons and loggs an event.
+Called by the users.

 * `event Burn(bytes to, uint64 value, bytes token, bytes chain)` is logged, seen by the relayers